 State Tree Of Uttarakhand: Buransh (Rhododendron)

-Buransh (बुरांश) (Rhododendron) saturated with medicinal values its botanical name is Rhododendron arboreum. the tree rhododendron, also known as Burans बुरांश or Laligurans or simply Gurans (गुराँश) in Nepal, is an evergreen shrub or small tree with a showy display of bright red flowers.
+Buransh (बुरांश) (Rhododendron) is saturated with medicinal values its botanical name is Rhododendron arboreum. the tree rhododendron, also known as Burans बुरांश or Laligurans or simply Gurans (गुराँश) in Nepal, is an evergreen shrub or small tree with a showy display of bright red flowers.
 It is found in Bhutan, China, India, Myanmar, Nepal, Sri Lanka, Pakistan, and Thailand.
-It is found up in the height of 5000 feet in hills. its average height is 20-25 feet its main fascination is its bright red flowers.
+It is found up at the height of 5000 feet in hills. its average height is 20-25 feet its main fascination is its bright red flowers.

-At lower altitudes, its flowers are deep red whereas at higher altitudes they become somewhat light red and at the height of 11000 feet white-colored flowers of Rhododendron are found. exceptionally, somewhere at lower altitude white-coloured Gowers are found too.
+At lower altitudes, its flowers are deep red whereas at higher altitudes they become somewhat light red and at the height of 11000 feet white-coloured flowers of Rhododendron are found. exceptionally, somewhere at lower altitudes, white-coloured Gowers are found too.
 Amid green leaves, the red flower attracts even from far.
 It blooms in bunches.
 It is useful in beverages or syrup made from its flowers.
-It is useful for the heart- patients. flowers are used for making color also.
+It is useful for the heart- patients. flowers are used for making colour also.
 Because of the illegal felling of the Buransh plant/tree for fuel, it has been declared a conserved tree in the forest act 1974.

 State Flower Of Uttarakhand: Brahma Kamal

 Declared as a state flower, called Kaul Padma (क़ौलपद्म) in the local dialect of Uttarakhand, Brahma Kamal (ब्रह्म कमल) is an evergreen plant of rare species.
 It is named Brahma Kamal in the local dialect, its scientific name is Saussurea obvallata.
-It is found at the height of 3600 to 4500 meters in Kashmir, Middle Nepal, Valley of flowers in Uttarakhand, Kedarnath, Shivling Base, Pindar Glacier, etc. regions.
+It is found at the height of 3600 to 4500 meters in Kashmir, Middle Nepal, the Valley of Flowers in Uttarakhand, Kedarnath, Shivling Base, Pindar Glacier, etc. regions.

 Its height is 70-80 cm.
 It blooms in between July and September.
-There are 24 species of Brahma Kamal in Uttarakhand and in the whole world there are 410 species of it.
+There are 24 species of Brahma Kamal in Uttarakhand and in the whole world, there are 410 species of it.
 In its blooming time, the area is filled with fragrance.
 This rare flower is described in the Vedas mythological Indian literature and Mahabharat at various places.

 State Bird Of Uttarakhand: Monal